Samsung faces a lawsuit in the French courts for misleading advertising related to alleged workers’ rights violations.

 The alleged violations include exploitation of children under 16, demanding working hours, as well as the use of toxic-chemicals which pose long-term health risks to employees.

 However, Samsung is not accused of human rights violations but of misleading advertising.
-This is because published on the Samsung website are ethical commitments that it guarantees workers’ rights, despite claims by the NGOs to the contrary.
+This is because Samsung has published information on its website stating commitment to guarantee workers’ rights.
+This differs to the reality in Samsung’s factories and has trigger action from NGOs, who have sued the company.

 Samsung has not commented on the allegations and has yet to reply to a request for comment.